Hyun Jin Ryu gets better of Shohei Ohtani as Jays beat Angels - NewsBreak

 Blue Jays starter Hyun Jin Ryu (2-0) outpitched Angels starter Shohei Ohtani in the first matchup between the two, Ryu giving up two runs and six hits in five innings.
 Ohtani (3-3) was not sharp, giving up the homers to Springer and Guerrero and five runs in six innings overall.

-Ohtani struck out 10, including three in the third inning.
+Ohtani struck out 10, including striking out three in the third inning.
 But he also gave up three runs on three hits and one walk in the inning, which proved to be decisive.

-The Blue Jays added to their lead in the third.
-They got an RBI single by Santiago Espinal and a two-run double from Bichette, giving them a 4-0 lead.
+The Blue Jays added to their lead in the third, getting an RBI single by Santiago Espinal and a two-run double from Bichette, giving Toronto a 4-0 lead.

 The Angels responded with two runs in their half of the third inning against Ryu.
-They started the inning with singles by Brandon Marsh and Andrew Velazquez, and they scored their first run on a single by Luis Rengifo.
+They started the inning with singles by Brandon Marsh and Andrew Velazquez, and scored their first run of the game on a single by Luis Rengifo.

-The Angels had an opportunity to make it a big inning with Mike Trout and Ohtani due up, but Ryu got Trout to hit into a force play and got Ohtani to hit into an RBI fielder’s choice that made it 4-2.
+The Angels had an opportunity to make it a big inning with Mike Trout and Ohtani due up, but Ryu got Trout to hit into a force play and got Ohtani to hit into an RBI fielder’s choice, driving in the second and final run of the inning to make it 4-2.

 Guerrero homered in the sixth and Jansen in the ninth for Toronto.